London Buses: Vehicles

-As of March 2025, the London Buses fleet total of 8,795 buses includes 3,854 hybrid buses, 785 battery electric buses, and 22 hydrogen fuel cell buses.
+As of March 2025, the London Buses fleet total of 8,797 buses includes 3,776 hybrid buses, 1,951 battery electric buses, and 20 hydrogen fuel cell buses.
 The zero emission fleet is the second largest in Europe, behind Moscow.
-All buses have been low-floor and accessible since 2006, one of the first major cities in the world to achieve this.
+All buses have been accessible and low floor since 2006, one of the first major cities in the world to achieve this.

-The various bus operators providing services under contract to London Buses operate a wide variety of vehicles, about the only immediately obvious common feature being their use of a largely red livery (mandatory since 1997).
+The various bus operators providing services under contract to London Buses operate a wide variety of vehicles, about the only immediately obvious common feature being their use of a largely red livery, mandatory since 1997, as well as white-painted roofs featuring aerial roof markings to help cool down the bus during the summer, first introduced during 2006.
 For each bus route, London Buses sets a specification for buses to be used, with the choice of particular vehicle that meets the specification left up to the operator.
 Particular examples of London Buses specification include the use of separate exit doors (increasingly unusual on buses in the United Kingdom outside London) and, on double-deckers, the use of a straight staircase.
 Additionally, London Buses has previously specified that vehicles operating in London use traditional printed roller destination blinds, whereas in most other parts of the country, electronic dot matrix or LED displays are the norm on new buses.

+Air conditioning is provided for the driver cab, and air cooling is provided on some buses.
+New electric single-decker buses use air conditioning with humidity extraction.

 iBus

-All of London's buses use the London iBus system, an Automatic Vehicle Location system that provides passengers with audio visual announcements and is able to trigger priority at traffic junctions.
+All of London's buses use the iBus system, an Automatic Vehicle Location system that provides passengers with audio visual announcements and is able to trigger priority at traffic junctions.
 The system was on trial in 2006, and was extended to all bus routes by 2009.